-Architects for Physical Plant Building. -- Pursuant to authorization by the Committee of the Whole on January 24, 1970, Regent Peace, Chairman of the Buildings and Grounds Committee, was authorized to select a project architect for the Physical Plant Building at The University of Texas Medical School at San Antonio (a \$170,000 project).
-Buildings and Grounds Committee Chairman Peace reports that he has selected the architectural firm of Frank M. Valdez and Associates, San Antonio, Texas, to act as the project architect for the Physical Plant Building at San Antonio Medical School and has authorized the architect to proceed with the preparation of plans and specifications.
+Architects for Physical Plant Building. -- Pursuant to

+authorization by the Committee of the Whole on

+January 24, 1970, Regent Peace, Chairman of the

+Buildings and Grounds Committee, was authorized to

+select a project architect for the Physical Plant Building

+at The University of Texas Medical School at San Antonio

+(a \$170,000 project).
+Buildings and Grounds Committee

-24. Galveston Medical Branch: Establishment of Gladys Kempner and R. Lee Kempner Professorship in Child Psychiatry. --Pursuant to permission granted by the Regents at their meeting on October 31, 1969, Chancellor Ransom has approved with permission of Chairman Erwin the establishment of the Gladys Kempner and R. Lee Kempner Professorship in Child Psychiatry at The University of Texas Medical Branch at Galveston.
+Chairman Peace reports that he has selected the architectural firm of Frank M. Valdez and Associates, San and has authorized the architect to proceed with the preparation of plans and specifications. - Gladys Kempner and R. Lee Kempner Professor-ship in Child Psychiatry. --Pursuant to permission granted by the Regents at their meeting on October 31, 1969, Chancellor Ransom has approved with permission of Chairman Erwin the establishment of the Gladys Kempner and R. Lee Kempner Professorship in Child Psychiatry at The University of Texas Medical Branch at Galveston.
 This Professorship is to be funded by four annual donations of \$25,000 each, beginning January 1970.
 Appointments to this Professorship shall be made annually by the Board of Regents of The University of Texas System after receiving recommendations from the appropriate University officials.